 Essential oils are generally considered safe to inhale or apply to the skin if they’ve been combined with a base oil.
 They should not be eaten.

 The use of essential oils is perfectly safe for pregnant women, but it is recommended to avoid jasmine since it can induce labor by stimulating uterine contractions.
 However, during labor, jasmine will be helpful in relieving pain.

 There are generally few risks associated with an aromatherapy massage.
 One consideration is possible sensitivity to the essential oils used during your session.

 Your massage therapist should always dilute the oil with massage lotion or carrier oil before applying it to the skin.

 The use of undiluted essential oil can cause skin irritation and allergic reaction.

 Possible symptoms of an allergic reaction to essential oils include; rash, hives, redness, swelling, and itchiness.

 If you’re unsure about a particular oil, ask the therapist to diffuse it in the room instead of applying it directly to your skin.

-Would you like to schedule your aromatherapy message?
+Would you like to schedule an aromatherapy message with us?
 Go to our booking page and pick your best slot.

 Do you regularly diffuse essential oils in your home or have regular aromatherapy massage?
 How has your experience been?
-Leave your comments below.
 Your questions on aromatherapy massage are welcome also.